 - A student has the right to appeal to the Dean of Student Services.
-The appeal packet for the Dean of Student Services is available in the Financial Aid Office or at www.VictoriaCollege. edu/FinancialAidForms.
-The packet is also available in the office of the Dean of Student Services. - The decision made by the Dean of Student Services is final, and no other appeal exists.
+The appeal form for the Dean of Student Services is available at www.VictoriaCollege. edu/FinancialAidForms. - The decision made by the Dean of Student Services is final.